charliedao-eth/DeepFreeze/README.md

 # DeepFreeze

-How much would you pay to remove 1 ETH from circulating supply for 1 year?
+How much would you pay to reduce the circulating supply of ETH by 1, for 1 year?

 Deep Freeze is a tokenized patience protocol that enables being paid by the market to explicitly *do nothing* with an asset.
 No yield farming, no lending, no staking.
 Be paid to do nothing, and thus keep ETH out of circulation.
 This enables _intrinsic_ yield for raw ETH held in cold storage.

 ## Links

-Full white paper available at: https://charliedao.eth.limo/DeepFreeze/DeepFreeze_Simulations.html
+Full white paper available at: https://charliedao-eth.github.io/DeepFreeze/Tokenized_Patience.pdf

 A simulations report analyzing 5 different potential "market patience" profiles is available: https://charliedao.eth.limo/DeepFreeze/DeepFreeze_Simulations.html